Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Temperament: Peaceful

 Why they’re perfect for beginners: Guppies are colorful, active, and nearly indestructible.
-They breed like crazy, which is exciting for beginners (and can become overwhelming!).
+They breed like crazy, which is exciting for beginners — until you have 40 guppies and no plan.
+Have a plan for babies before they arrive, because they will arrive whether you’re ready or not.

 Care Tips:

-• Keep ratio of 2 females per male to prevent harassment
+• Keep a ratio of 2 females per male to prevent harassment

 4. Corydoras Catfish – Best Bottom Feeder